markjrieke/dataisbeautiful/README.md

 # dataisbeautiful
-Source for data, files for r/dataisbeautiful
+Source for data, files for r/dataisbeautiful posts.